Ducted vs ductless heat pump

 And if you have cooling needs in the summer months, then both system are able to function as air conditioning and provide this.

 A ducted system is a great option if you have a bigger home, with a larger open living space.
-Installation costs may be higher, but we believe the comfort and convenience will be worth in the long run.
+You may have higher Installation costs, but we believe the comfort and convenience will be worth in the long run.

 For a smaller home, or one with lots of small spaces, a ductless system may be the best option.
 They will allow you to heat various rooms separately and ensure that heat is evenly distributed in your home.